 - Line 14c, gross nonfarm income, is the total gross receipts from Page 1.

-- Line 18c is the total nondeductible expenses from the sample P&L statement.
+- Line 18c is the nondeductible expenses from the sample P&L statement.

-- Line 19a is the ownership distributions shown on the sample balance sheet plus the guaranteed payments to partners
+- Line 19a is the 2025 increase in ownership distributions shown on our sample balance sheet plus the guaranteed payments to partners.

 - Line 20a, investment income, is the interest income from line 5.
-Notice it doesn’t include any capital gains shown on lines 8 or 9.
+Notice it does not include any capital gains shown on lines 8 or 9.

 Since our sample partnership meets all of the requirements of Schedule B, question 4, it’s unnecessary for the partnership to fill out Schedule L. However, we’ll complete Schedule L as it confirms all the income and deduction information has been entered and the return balances.
 The information for Schedule L comes directly from the sample balance sheet.